SUSE-Enceladus/mash/README.md

 #### Creating an IAM account from AWS Console

-The credentials for login to each account are found in the teams secrets repository.
 Once logged in the following steps will generate an IAM account and a set of credentials which can be used with Mash:

 1. Click the __Services__ dropdown